hjellinek/ctk-core/docs/RunningTests_CLI.md

 ## Details

-### Hand-assemble the environment
+### Installation Details

-The setup described here is what you get if you just unzip the distribution, but if you're hand-assembling the environment.
+The setup described here is what you get if you just unzip the distribution, but if you're hand-assembling the environment here's what you do'.

 The first generation CTK packages the CTS tests in a jar file which is separate from the main CTK framework jar.
 These two jars are named: